GunGoo/Automated_Daily_Stock_News_Report/daily_update.md

   - there are too many news.. think about how to deal with this
   - only the positive news??
   - divide into two reports one for positive, one for negative?

+## 01/05/2021

+- Thinking about the Logo
+- working on HTML